pratapladhani/mcs-labs/labs/agent-builder-web/README.md

 ## 🌐 Introduction

-In this lab, you'll create a Copilot agent in Microsoft 365 Copilot Chat designed to assist users with questions about Copilot agents.
+In this lab, you'll create a Copilot agent in Microsoft 365 Copilot Chat with Microsoft Copilot Studio agent builder.
+This agent will be designed to assist users with questions about Copilot agents.
 The agent will act as a learning companion or teacher, grounded in official Microsoft documentation.

 ---